bgoonz/docs-collection/github/get-started/learning-about-github/faq-about-changes-to-githubs-plans.md

 ---
 title: FAQ about changes to GitHub’s plans
-intro: 'As of April 14, 2020, GitHub announced that all of the core GitHub features are now free for everyone.'
+intro: "As of April 14, 2020, GitHub announced that all of the core GitHub features are now free for everyone."
 versions:
-  fpt: '*'
+  fpt: "*"
 topics:
   - GitHub
 redirect_from: